nadiryusuf98/Apple-app-store-insights/README.md

 ## Results and Findings

- 1. paid apps have better ratings.
+ 1. Paid apps have better ratings.

- 2. apps supporting between 10 and 30 languages have better ratings.
+ 2. Apps supporting between 10 and 30 languages have better ratings.

- 3. finance and book apps have low ratings.
+ 3. Finance and book apps have low ratings.

- 4. apps with longer descriptions have better ratings.
+ 4. Apps with longer descriptions have better ratings.

- 5. a new app should aim for a rating of atleast 3.5 and above.
+ 5. A new app should aim for a rating of atleast 3.5 and above.

- 6. games and entertainment apps have a higher competition.
+ 6. Games and entertainment apps have a higher competition.